daniel-araujo/proctal/README.rst

 **CLI**

-The command line interface consists of a group of commands that are passed to the ``proctal`` program, like so:
+The command line tool is a program called ``proctal`` that takes commands, like
+so:

 .. code :: sh

 	$ proctal COMMAND

 If you execute ``proctal`` without a command, or pass it the ``-h`` option, it will print help information which includes a list of all available commands.

 Commands can also take options.
 Every command recognizes the ``-h`` option, which will make it print help information related to it and then exit without doing anything else.

 For a complete overview of the functionality provided by the tool, you can read the man page by running the following command: